azerton/metasploit-framework/external/source/DNS Tunneling/readme_english.txt

 set RHOST <IP address>
 exploit

+Most of the tests were done using the icecast exploit (exploit/windows/http/icecast_header) and this is confirmed to work.
+Might not fit in all other exploits.

 Example of output that you should see if exploitation works and your DNS tunnel is up and running: http://pastebin.com/1PQD6f1D